nddoshi/nddoshi.github.io/research.md

 <h3 style="text-align:center;"> Trajectory optimization for millimeter-scale legged robots</h3>

-Planning locomotion strategies for millimeter-scale legged is challenging due to the limited availibity of on-board computation.
-My work leverages high fidelity robot models and high accuracy trajectory optimization techniques for offline planning of realistic locomotion plan that can be tracked with simple on-board controllers.
+Planning locomotion strategies for millimeter-scale legged robots is challenging due to the limited availibity of on-board computation.
+In my work, I develop high fidelity robot models and high accuracy trajectory optimization techniques for offline planning of realistic locomotion plan that can be tracked with simple on-board controllers.

 <img src="/assets/img/Intro-Fig_increasedexposure.png" alt="hamr-jump" align="left" width="400" hspace="20">
 **RSS 2018, IJRR 2019: Contact-implicit trajectory optimization for a millimeter-scale quadrupedal robot.** We developed a framework for systematically modeling, planning, and controlling millimeter-scale legged robots.
 This involved building a three-dimensional dynamic model of a millmeter-scale quadrupedal and developing a second-order contact-implicit trajectory optimization methods to generate feasible whole-body locomotion plans for this robot.
 Our method is used to plan periodic gaits at multiple stride frequencies and on various surfaces.
 These gaits achieve high per-cycle velocities, including a maximum of 10.87 mm/cycle, which is 33% faster than previously measured for this robot.
 Furthermore, we plan and execute a vertical jump of 9.96 mm, which is 78% of the robot’s body width. **[[RSS Publication]](http://www.roboticsproceedings.org/rss14/p41.pdf) [[IJRR Publication]](https://journals.sagepub.com/doi/full/10.1177/0278364919849235) [[Video]](https://www.youtube.com/watch?v=fg5MiyJ7dXw&ab_channel=HarvardAgileRoboticsLab)**